Tangsholpan2/inf232-190103356/README.md

 My occupation IS(Information Technology)
 I like coding and listening music.
 Also I like reading book and do exercise in the morning.
-My favorite singer is Michael Jackson
+My favorite singer is Michael Jackson.
 <?php
 echo "Hello world!";
 echo "My name is Tangsholpan";